 • To provide enjoyment and intellectual stimulation

 The department is extremely proud of its success in external examinations.
 Twenty three girls from the last eight years have continued their study of languages at university including Oxbridge, and the classes of 2016, 2017 and 2018 are studying Chinese, French, Portuguese and Spanish at Birmingham, Bristol, Edinburgh, Manchester, Nottingham and Warwick.

 The language department is housed in well-equipped rooms and regular use is made of IT facilities to enhance language learning.
 Pupils can access listening material, use our online resources and record themselves speaking a foreign language independently.
 The department uses iPads and language learning apps extensively and a language study room available to Sixth Formers is equipped with a TV, DVD recorder and satellite link to terrestrial television channels in Europe.
 There is an extensive DVD library of foreign language films, which may be borrowed by students at any time and we run an international film club for sixth formers.

 We run many trips abroad to help our girls practise their language skills.
 Our Sixth Formers may take part in a work experience programme to practise their language skills and we run a study trip to Montpelier for Key Stage 4 and 5 French students.
 For students of Spanish, we run a biennial trip to Barcelona for Year 8 and 9 students and there is a biennial GCSE and A-level Spanish study trip to Salamanca in October.
 We visit China on an annual or biennial basis and on our last trip, our Year 9 and 10 girls went to Beijing and Jinan with the IoE Summer camp.

 In addition, girls may pursue an interest in languages during lunch times.
 We run clinics in all languages and regular film, theatre and restaurant visits also take place to relevant performances.
-Girls attend external revision conferences where available for international GCSE and A level.
+Girls attend external revision conferences where available for IGCSE and A-level.

 Read an interview with Spanish teacher Miss Ruiz here.